charlene-j/cryptidscheme/README.md

 ## Use
 Our implementation is divided into three folders: scheme1, scheme2 and schemevcc, each containing the files "main.rs", "zkp.rs", "lib.rs", "cargo.lock" and "cargo.toml".
-To compile and run the code in the scheme1 folder (or scheme2, schemevcc), open a terminal in the appropriate folder and use the "cargo run" command in the terminal.
+To compile and run the code in the scheme1 folder (or scheme2, schemevcc), open a terminal in the appropriate folder and use the `cargo run` command in the terminal.
-The "cargo run" command runs the "main.rs" file, which starts the performance measurement over a configurable number of iterations (named "iter" in "main.rs").
+The `cargo run` command runs the "main.rs" file, which starts the performance measurement over a configurable number of iterations (named "iter" in "main.rs").
 The "lib.rs" file contains tests for the correct operation of the GenClue, OpenClue, Play, Verify, ProveGame and VerifyGame algorithms.
-The "cargo test" command is used to run these tests.
+The `cargo test` command is used to run these tests.